wavesoft/databridge-interface/queue/dbridgex/README.md

 ```

 However you can benefit from it's feature-matching internals
-if you specify an the feature specifications you require:
+if you specify the feature specifications you require:

 ```python
 queue.push( 'job-id-for-x86', { "arch": "x86" } )